Audit and Accountability Policy

 Scope

-This IT policy, and all policies referenced herein, shall apply to all members of the University community, including faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.
+This IT security policy, and all policies referenced herein, shall apply to all members of the University community, including faculty, students, administrators, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

 Policy Statement

-• Information Security and Assurance must approve the methods of implementing, monitoring, managing, and retaining auditable (e.g.logs) data.
+• Information Security and Assurance must approve the methods of implementing, monitoring, managing, and retaining auditable (e.g., logs) data.

 • The University’s Office of Information Technology must retain logs that meet University retention requirements per the Records Retention and Disposal Policy.